WitnessAngel/witness-angel-cryptolib/docs/concepts.rst

 Encrypted containers
 -------------------------

-The word "cryptainer" refers to encrypted containers using our custom formats and algorithms.
+The word **cryptainer** refers to encrypted containers built with this library.

+The structure of these cryptainers is driven

 More information in the :doc:`cryptainer format <cryptainer_format>` document.